xvvvyz/catz/README.md

 sudo /etc/init.d/apache2 restart
 ```

-* Run setup.sh to see if you missed any installs and to create database.php.
+* Run ./install/setup.sh to see if you missed any installs.
+It will also create the DatabaseLogin class, create a database, and install the necessary tables tables.
 Make sure to run it again when you have everything installed.

 * If you don't have unlimited disk space, you should probably put something like this in a crontab (add minutes to the find commands if you have a lot of space).